 (c) held on board a boat actually engaged in taking, or attempting to take, pearl oysters.

-[Regulation 16 inserted in Gazette 17 December 1999 pp.6204-5.]
+[Regulation 16 inserted in Gazette 17 Dec 1999 p.
+6204-5.]

 17. Transport (seeding) log sheet

 Unless otherwise approved, a person who transports pearl oysters to a place where they are to be subjected to pearl seeding operations shall —